bertcarnell/jRandomForest/README.md

-CsRandomForest
+jRandomForest
 ==============

-A C# implementation of a random forest algorithm
+A java implementation of a random forest algorithm